jsmith97/scalablepath/content/posts/2025/07/build-buy-wait.md

 At PortSwigger, that means building software for security professionals, not CRMs, not invoicing systems, not things that already exist in a thousand better forms.
 We’re never going to out-invest Salesforce in CRM and while we’ve got the engineering talent to build one, it’s not our core business.
 So we don’t try.

-That mindset hasn’t changed but recently, something gave me pause.
+That mindset hasn’t changed, but recently something made me stop and think.

+The seed for this post came from a conversation with Daf, our CEO, who first framed the idea as “build, buy or wait.”
+The more I sat with it, the more it resonated.

-I was chatting with Daf, our CEO, about some of the new AI integrations and he told me a story that stuck with me.
+We were talking about some of the new AI integrations and he shared a story I kept coming back to.
 He’d been speaking to another colleague about hooking up Google Drive to ChatGPT.
 The options were the usual suspects: build a connector, buy one or hack something together.

 Then came the punchline: